amoe/edda/README.md

 > edda grant-storage dave 20GB

-This will allocate storage from /data and mount it in the container as /mnt/data.
+What will this command do?
+It will create a storage volume `dave-extra1` and attach it to the container `dave`..
+The size limit will be passed to the container.
+The space will be mounted under /data.
+The size limit will only work on certain storage pool backends.

 ## Target platform